 \subsection{Surplus inventory}

-Given that we are in iteration $n+1$ where we add a trailer to store $k$, implies the highest IG was positive in iteration $n$.
-As mentioned earlier, for sufficiently high value of $\gamma$ this positive IG implies that the allocations $s_{ij}^n$ satisfy:
+Given the fact that we are in iteration $n+1$ where we add a trailer to store $k$, it means the highest IG was positive in iteration $n$.
+For sufficiently high value of $\gamma$ this positive IG implies that the allocations $s_{ij}^n$ satisfy:

 Recalling that $S_z = (M-m)|\J|$ and $S_b=M$ we have,

 Adding the surplus inventory $\left(\sum\limits_{i \in \I} S_i - \sum\limits_{i \in \I} \sum\limits_{j \in \J} s_{ij}^n\right)$ to both sides we get,